groupe-sii/ogham/src/site/markdown/config/templates.md

 It allows you to use a simple name for the template instead of the full path.

-You can do the same for SMS by using `ogham.sms.template.prefix` and `ogham.sms.template.suffix`.
+You can do the same for SMS by using `ogham.sms.template.path-prefix` and `ogham.sms.template.path-suffix`.